 A financial aid application is “good for” one school year, which starts in the Fall semester and ends in the Summer session.
 A student is encouraged to apply for financial aid for the upcoming school year once their taxes are filed

 Q: How do I “transfer” my financial aid from another college to Three Rivers?

 If you transfer to Three Rivers during mid-school year, add the Three Rivers school code (009765) to your FAFSA under “school selection”.

 Q: If I receive financial aid, should I bother to apply for scholarships?

-We encourage students to apply for the scholarships offered at Three Rivers Community College every January-April.
+We encourage students to apply for the scholarships offered at Three Rivers Community College every January-March.
 The information is available at www.threerivers.edu

 Q: Can a student with a Bachelor’s degree receive grant aid?